UNESCO

 CADAL’s mission consists of research, dissemination, and support to the respect of civic, political and economic liberties.
 CADAL prioritizes the defense and strengthening of democracy as a cornerstone of economic and social progress, and the international promotion of human rights.

 Artists at Risk Connection (ARC) safeguards the right to artistic freedom of expression and ensures that artists and cultural professionals everywhere can live and work without fear.
-Our ultimate goal is to address the needs of artists at risk and the organizations that serve them.
-ARC primarily achieves this by: ASSISTING persecuted artists by connecting them to our growing global network of resources; FACILITATING cooperation among human rights and art organizations; and by AMPLIFYING the stories and work of at-risk artists as well as raising visibility of the field of artistic freedom
+The ultimate goal is to address the needs of artists at risk and the organizations that serve them.

 International Cities of Refuge Network (ICORN)